maxhbr/LDBcollector/README.md

 We do not currently maintain our ORT rules as a public version.
 However, we have published a small ruleset to help in combining the license classification with your ORT rules.

+## Versioning

+We are currently in beta versions, below 1.0.
+Our aim with versioning is to enable determining of compatibility between different versions of related resources.
+For example version 0.9 of the license classification will work together with certain ORT rules.
+We also produce training and policy documentation which may need to be updated as versions update.
+The version numbering helps us to communicate which documents have been created to work together.
+Backwards compatibility is still being explored, e.g. to what extent we can update the license classifications, while maintaining compatibility backwards with the ORT rules.

 ## Contributing to the license classification

 Unclassified or unchecked licenses and new license variants - as well as some new licenses - are